Social media is part of the modern communication culture and can support event marketing enormously.

 Solution:

-Consider social media as your new hobby, too.
-Expect little, get started, and be patient.
-But stay on the ball.
-Overcome even minor resistance: should I really show a photo of the break room with the Rocky 3 poster on the wall and give a behind-the-scenes look?
-Well - why not?
-Slick corporate communication with posed photos in front of photo wallpapers was yesterday.
-Show heart and wit, have a sense of humor and don't take yourself too seriously.
-Remain serious, but relaxed and uninhibited.
-Then success will come and your followers will feel well entertained.
+Well, why not?
+Smooth corporate communication with staged photos in front of photo wallpapers is a thing of the past.
+Show your heart and wit, have a sense of humor and don't take yourself too seriously.
+Stay serious, but relaxed and uninhibited.
+Then you will be successful and your followers will feel well entertained.

 Option: Find Influencer